 I think it depends on your strengths.
 If you enjoy variety, general transcription is a great choice.
 I'm an introvert, so it's the perfect career for me.
 I download audio from the Internet, transcribe it, then upload the completed transcript back up to the Internet.

 However, if you enjoy talking to people, and you're a social butterfly, you'll probably thrive in a virtual customer service position.
 So many companies are now hiring home-based workers, and it seems like the numbers are growing every year.

 Another work from home career I think is perfect for moms is freelance writing or content creation.
 There are more websites being created every day, and all of those sites need content!
 If you have excellent spelling and grammar skills, freelance writing can be a super way to make money from home.

-What methods do you use to decipher if a work at home job is legit?
+What methods do you use to decipher if a work-at-home job is legit?

-Well, the most obvious sign of a scam is the old adage – “If it sounds too good to be true, it probably is.”
+Well, the most obvious sign of a scam is the adage – “If it sounds too good to be true, it probably is.”
 When I see a job listing offering an exorbitant wage, I'm immediately suspicious.
 The listing itself is often a clue.
 Bad grammar and poor spelling are usually an indication that a job is not legitimate.

-I try to only highlight companies with whom I'm familiar.
+I try only to highlight companies with whom I'm familiar.
 But if I'm at all unsure, I check with the Better Business Bureau online to see if the company has had any complaints registered against it.

 How do you minimize income peaks and valleys?

 I try to save during the good months, keeping in mind slow times may be ahead.
 I'm happy to say I've never gone without work over the past decade.
 But it never hurts to be prepared.
 I also try to spread the risk out by having multiple sources of income.